shayware/js_function/assignments/functions.md

 ```
 Is there any difference in the behavior of these two variants?
 If there is what is that?

+Yes, the function works differently.
+Because the else statement is removed, the confirm function will be executed even when the age entered is over 18.

 5. 🎖 Write a function pow(x,n) that returns x in power n.